 - fair, but he wasn't shy of lifting his hands if you got into trouble.
 He took my tobacco off me and I knew it would be in his office.
 At break time, I put my arse to his door.
 I was going to go through his door to try and get my tobacco back.
 GJF was in his office.
 He dragged me in and gave me a tanking.
-He punched me all over my body. - then took me down to LWH 's office and told him what had happened.
-He punched me as well.
+He punched me all over my body. - He punched me as well.
 He knocked me onto my arse.
 He wasn't shy of lifting his hands either.
 He was a former rugby player so he was some size.
 He said that I was lucky they didn't get the police involved because I was on a good behaviour order from the court. - 189.
 GJF never gave me such a severe beating again, but he was good for giving you a knee to the leg for daft wee things.
 He did that to other boys as well.
 I also saw being violent towards other boys.
 The only way he knew how to deal with boys was by lifting his hands.
 He did that to me so many times that I can't remember them all. - 190.
+QFX took me to court for one of my deferred sentences.
+He was known as QFX.
+My case was deferred for another six months.
+When we were leaving the court, he told me we were going somewhere else but I had to keep it to myself.
+We went into the West End of Greenock, to the house of wee who used to work in the school.
 QFX told her to show me what the dog could do.
 She put a video tape of snooker on the TV.
 Every time someone took a shot, the dog thought he was chasing the ball. - 191.
-OFX told me that he and were going into the kitchen for a talk.
+QFX told me that he and were going into the kitchen for a talk.
 He told me to sit with the dog.
 I sat watching the TV, but then I needed the toilet.
 I got up and walked into the kitchen.
-OFX had all over the table and they certainly weren't speaking.
+QFX had all over the table and they certainly weren't speaking.
 I made sure he knew that I had seen them.
 I said, "Excuse me, can you tell me where the toilet is?"
 It didn't stop him much.
 He told me to keep it to myself.